Iptriana98/learning-react/README.md

 1. [Introduction to React](./01-hello_world/README.md)
    - Create a simple "hello world" application using react
 2. [Practicing JavaScript with React](./02-react-intro/README.md)
-   - Practicing with the JavaScript language with examples and exercises
+   - Practicing with the JavaScript language with examples and exercises from the React documentation